plantanapp/dnnsharp.github.io/search-boost/indexing-documents/metadata.md

 * **roles, deniedRoles, allowedUsers, deniedUsers (new in 5.0.103)**

-Also, you can add security options in this file that implement the DNN standard.
-You can add nodes with the keys:
+Security features can be implemented in the metadata file, according with the DNN standard.
+Nodes can be added with the following keys:

 * 'roles' and 'deniedRoles' in which you specify the role names.